naturalis/HTS-barcode-checker/README.md

 incorrectly annotated sequence records in public databases, taxonomic synonyms and ambiguities in the CITES appendices themselves, the user is advised that the results of this pipeline can in no way be construed as conclusive evidence for either positive or negative taxonomic identification of the contents of biological materials.
+The pipeline and the results it produces are provided for informational purposes only.
 To emphasize this point, we reproduce the disclaimer of the license under which this pipeline is released verbatim, below: